penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 If you want to withdraw a proposal that you have made (perhaps because a better proposal has come to community consensus), you can do so before voting concludes.
-Note that this does not make you immune to losing your deposit by veto, as withdrawn proposals can still be voted on and vetoed.
+Note that this does not make you immune to losing your deposit by slashing, as withdrawn proposals can still be voted on and slashed.

 ```bash
 cargo run --release --bin pcli tx proposal withdraw 0 --reason "some human-readable reason for withdrawal"